martinjc/martinjc.com/src/teaching/index.md

 I have [significant experience of programme and module design and development](development/), having been involved in many programme developments and redevelopments, most of which have been through a smooth approval process, and some of which have been commended for their quality by the University's quality and approval panels.

-I am currently an external examiner for Exeter University, for their MSc Computer Science, MSc Computer Science with Business, MSc Data Science, and MSc Data Science with Business.
+I am currently an external examiner for Nottingham University, for their MSc Computer Science, MSc Computer Science with Business, MSc Cyber Physical Systems,  MSc Data Science and MSc Human Computer Interaction programmes.

 I am a member of the Governing body of two local primary schools.
 For one of these Schools I serve as the Curriculum Development Governor, working with pupils and staff on the implementation of the Curriculum for Wales 2022.